 In Indiana, there are many ways to earn college credits.
 But each transfer institution may have its own requirements for transferrable credits.
 Check our databases – before you enroll – to see what you may have already earned.
 This can save you time and money.

 Core Transfer Library (CTL)

-The CTL is a list of 88 courses that are pre-approved for transfer between all Indiana public college and university campuses, which also includes six independent colleges and universities.
-It also lists the number of credits awarded for each course.
+Make the most of your hard-earned credits.
+The CTL consists of 88 courses that are pre-approved for transfer between all Indiana public college and university campuses, in addition to six independent colleges and universities.

 Statewide Transfer General Education Core (STGEC)

-The STGEC consists of 30 hours of competency-based general education credit that will transfer as a credit block to any public college or university.
+With the STGEC, you can earn a block of 30 hours of competency-based general education credit that can transfer to any public college or university in Indiana.